Orders, decorations, and medals of Indonesia: Stars of the Republic of Indonesia

-President of Indonesia, as the issuer of decorations and the primary owner of star decorations, is automatically awarded the highest class of all civil and military service star decorations.
+President of Indonesia, as the grand master responsible for the issue of orders, decorations and medals, and as the primary owner of star decorations, is automatically awarded the highest class of all civil and military service star decorations.
 Vice President of Indonesia is also automatically bestowed 2nd class of Star of the Republic of Indonesia and all other highest class civil service star decorations.